 All obtained information will be reviewed, including records and incident reports.
 New York nursing home laws state that both state and federal statutes are mandated to be met.
 If both statutes are not met by the nursing home’s regulations, a fine will be issued.
 The nursing home may be subject to being shut down when regulations are properly met.

-Nursing home laws were created to protect the patients from negligence and abuse within the nursing home.
+Nursing home laws were created to protect the patients from negligence and abuse within nursing homes.
 You and your loved ones deserve a safe environment to peacefully reside in.
-Contact a New York personal injury attorney today if you believe you or a loved one was mistreated in a nursing home.
+Contact a nursing abuse lawyer today if you believe you or a loved one was mistreated in a nursing home.
 An experienced attorney from our law firm is ready to provide a free legal case review.

 Types of Nursing Home Abuse

-- Physical abuse.
+Physical abuse.
 Physical abuse can refer to any type of physical contact meant to harm, threaten, or intimidate victims.
-Acts of violence such as slapping, hitting, pinching, kicking, pushing, grabbing, burning, or misuse of restraints are forms of physical elder abuse.
+Acts of violence such as slapping, hitting, pinching, kicking, pushing, grabbing, burning, or misuse of restraints are forms of physical abuse.
 Physical abuse can also take the form of neglect, such as failure to bathe or feed residents, or refusal to administer medications (which can be a form of medical malpractice).

 Elderly victims of emotional abuse suffer not only mental effects, but also physical declines.
 Long-term psychological effects of emotional abuse can reduce residents’ ability to enjoy quality of life, and lead to loss of the will to stay healthy, be active, and survive.
 Victims can also suffer effects such as depression, anxiety, fear, or mental trauma.